 Rain Gardens

-The Rain Garden Plant Sale is Now Closed
+The Rain Garden Native Plant Sale is Closed

-If you placed an order already, expect an email with the pick-up details closer to the June 7th pick-up date.
+If you placed an order already, expect an email with the pick-up details in May.

 For more garden/native plant sales: https://dnr.wisconsin.gov/topic/endangeredresources/nativeplants